layilin/SP23-33852/glossary.md

 - Martinus (1572-1630).
 According to Gilmore, Matthias Martinius authored the *Lexicon Philologicum* (1623).

 - Mathew, Daniel (1718-1777).
-Cousin of Grainger's wife.
-Mathew's Cayon estate was in Saint Mary's parish on the eastern shore of St. Kitts.
+Cousin of Grainger's wife; owned an estate in Saint Mary's parish on the eastern shore of St. Kitts.

 - Maupertuis (1698-1759).
 Pierre-Louis Moreau de Maupertuis, a French mathematician, biologist, and astronomer who led an expedition to northern Finland to measure the length of a degree along the meridian.